-The following table summarizes the number of shares of common stock underlying outstanding equity incentive plan awards for each named executive officer as of December 31, 2021.
+The following table summarizes the number of shares of common stock underlying outstanding equity incentive plan awards for each named executive officer as of December 31, 2022.
+Each of the awards set forth in the table below was granted under our 2019 Equity Incentive Plan or our 2022 Equity Incentive Plan.